willkessler/jupytergraffiti/README.md

 Now paste that id into this command in your code:

 ```
-jupytergraffiti.api.play_recording('abc-123')
+jupytergraffiti.api.play_recording('id-cgxukass1bi_id-towwksveqi')
 ```

+(Note that the id above is just an example).

-You can stop a recording that's playing with:
+You can stop that recording playback with:

 ```
-jupytergraffiti.api.stop_playback('abc-123')
+jupytergraffiti.api.stop_playback('id-cgxukass1bi_id-towwksveqi')
 ```

 Finally, you can put up a unobtrusive (hint) prompt to playback a specific recording: